Fairview Montessori

 While summers at Fairview are less formal, with more outdoor time and special art or science projects, all the basic Montessori materials are available to the children.

 For current students, the summer program offers the safety and comfort of a familiar environment and consistent staff.
 For new students, summers are the perfect time to become familiar with the school and teachers and to make new friends.
-Attending even 1 session is invaluable in easing the transition from home and preparing both children and parents for the school year.

 Picture